danielshang11/DSY-ReadMe-Generator/Develop/DisplayREADME.md

   ## Installation
   ```
-  N/A
+  npm i
   ```
   ## Usage
-  nothing to know
+  N/A
   ## Credit
   Daniel
   ## License
   MIT
   ## Tests
   ```
-  No need
+  N/A
   ```
   ## Questions
   Feel free to reach out to me if you find any bugs or need help using my app!
-  My Github is undefined (https://github.com/undefined) Email me with any question (undefined)
+  My Github is danielshang11 (https://github.com/danielshang11)
+  Email me with any question (danielshang11@gmail.com)